How to Use the Freedom Car Mount, Powered Matthews Studio Equipment

 Step 2: Putting the Pieces Together

-Now that your car has been prepped properly, you want to position your suction cups on areas where the hood is the strongest to ensure that your car mount is stable.
+Now that your car has been prepped properly, you want to position your suction cups on areas where the hood is the strongest to ensure that your Freedom Car Mount is stable.
 I press on different parts of the hood to test which parts are the strongest.

 Once you know where to place the suction cups, you’re going to first place your big suction cup.